Find Minnesota Public Records: Free State Database Searches

 If the search does not yield any results, then this likely means that the inmate is in state or federal prison rather than jail.
 Therefore, the next course of action would be to perform an inmate search for state or federal prisons, addressed below.

 The Bureau of Prisons (BOP) maintains a database of inmates that have been incarcerated or released after 1982.
-The BOP has an MN Federal Prison Inmate Locator.
+The BOP has Federal Prison Inmate Locator.
 The service is free to use, and the requester typically needs to have some information beforehand to complete the search.

 Inmates can be found in two ways using the BOP site, that is, by name or inmate number.